 White-box testing (also known as clear box testing, glass box testing, transparent box testing, and structural testing) verifies the internal structures or logic of a program, as opposed to only the functionality exposed to the end-user.
 In white-box testing, an internal perspective of the system (the source code), as well as programming skills, are used to design test cases.
 The tester chooses inputs to exercise paths through the code and determine the appropriate outputs.[] []

-We use white-box to test the storage-query , especially the -layer storage structure.
+We use white-box testing to test the storage-query component of the search engine, especially the three-layer storage structure.
 However, here it is not a strict white box.
 Normally, white-box testing asks users to choose different test paths according to the logic of the code, but we do not change the input paths to get the expected results for the code logic of a function.
 Instead, we query the same amount of data in different storage structures, with different experiment variables through different keywords [ k1, k2, k3 ... ], pages [ p1, p2, p3 ... ] and other conditions.
-The idea is similar to the white-box, changing the structure (layer 1, layer 2 layer 3) the codetransparent to testers. the black-box test mentioned in the previous section, testers need to understand the logic of different layers and test search process logic for different storage structure.
-The purpose is to test the query performance and storage performance of the search engine system through different experimental control groups and prove the reliability of the -layer storage structure.
+The idea is similar to the white-box, changing the structure (layer 1, layer 2 or layer 3) within the code and making it transparent to the testers.
+In contrast to the black-box test mentioned in the previous section, the testers need to understand the logic of the different layers and test the search process logic for the different storage structures.
+The purpose here is to test the query performance and storage performance of the search engine system through different experimental control groups and prove the reliability of the three-layer storage structure.

 6.2 Testing Environments

-testing environment is very important because the test results (and related analysis) environment.
-In this section, we stipulate standard testing environment to prevent errors and biased results
+The hardware and software used for the testing environment is very important because the test results (and related analysis) may vary depending on the testing environment.
+In this section, we stipulate a standard testing environment to try to prevent errors and biased results.

 6.2.1 Hardware and Software Condition Control

-In the experiments of testing the storage and search process, some environments fixed:
+In the experiments of testing the storage and search process, some environments need to be fixed:

 Same local network